 In a study published by the Journal of the American Veterinary Medical Association, researchers played music in the waiting room of a veterinary hospital and asked owners to rate the behavior of their dogs.
 While the dog's behavior didn't seem to change, the owners exposed to music had higher satisfaction scores.
 They seemed to enjoy the visit a little more with a musical backdrop.

-Music can help to soothe and calm anxious pet owners, and music can help to mask some of the loud noises that come with veterinary care.
+Music can help to soothe and calm anxious pet owners, and the right music playlists can help to mask some of the loud noises that come with veterinary care.
 Crying kittens, barking dogs, and yelping puppies are a little easier to deal with when there is a musical soundtrack to focus on.

 Start a 14-Day Free Trial for Your Business.
 No Credit Card Required.
 No Contracts.Get Legal Streaming Music